In conversation with More

 Gregory: I understand.

-More: Emotions, intelligence, and creativity are a means for life-forms to present themselves in this space, communicating and procreating—each in their capacity.
-Some see a snail crawling up a tree as a source of protein, others see it as a manifestation of divine geometry.
+More: Emotions, intelligence, and creativity are ways for life forms to express themselves in this space—communicating and procreating, each in their own capacity.
+Some see a snail crawling up a tree as a source of protein; others see it as a manifestation of divine geometry.

-Gregory: And some of us see it as a snail that has crawled into our head, morphed into a cochlea, and froze in time—enabling us to eavesdrop on the universe’s polyphony.
+Gregory: And some of us see it as a snail that has crawled into our heads, morphed into a cochlea, and frozen in time—allowing us to eavesdrop on the universe’s polyphony.

-More: Gregory, don’t let the concept of consciousness fool you.
-It’s merely one of the ways evolutionary mechanics enables the further creation of more advanced forms of inhabitants of this space that, among other functions, process information.
+More: Don’t let the concept of consciousness fool you.
+It’s just one of the mechanisms evolution employs to create more advanced inhabitants of this space—beings that, among other functions, process information.
 Realities within realities—some seemingly less undulating than others.

-Gregory: There’s also . . .
-Going back to your remarks on why anything would bother to create anything.
-Did you know about the hypothesis that God or . . . the all-encompassing infinite entity has created this world because It was having an identity crisis?
+Gregory: There’s also . . . going back to your remarks on why anything would create anything.
+Did you know about the hypothesis that God—or . . . the all-encompassing infinite entity—created this world because It was having an identity crisis?

 More: What do you mean?

-Gregory: Well, apparently, all It was lacking in Its unimaginable unlimitude was pockets of spaces with limited perception through which It would experience itself . . . or get to know itself.
+Gregory: Well, apparently, the lone shortcoming in Its unimaginable boundlessness was pockets of space with limited perception through which It could experience itself . . . or come to know itself.

-More: And humanity serves as the force that is helping God in that pursuit?
+More: And humanity serves as the force helping God in that pursuit?

 Gregory: I presume one of the forces.

-More: If that’s why you’re here, then it is very kind of you to do that.
+More: If that’s why you’re here, then it’s very thoughtful of you to do that.

 Gregory: Of course!
 Anytime.
 In any simulation.
-You just make sure to divide, and we’ll conquer.
+Just make sure to divide, and we’ll conquer.

 More: Why does your species climb mountains to the very summit, Gregory?